tomdalling/nodoor/README.md

 "Vendors can't lock you in if there are no doors"

-Nodoor is a "database" that consists of text files in directories.
+Nodoor is a "database" that consists of mostly text files in directories, with associated metadata.
 The idea is that text files are open and future-proof, so you won't get locked in to any particular software.
 Files and directories will exist for decades into the future, and so will text editors.

 It's pronounced like "Hodor".